Create Folder Structure And Configuration Files¶

 Extbase or Fluid are examples of system extensions.
 The two paths are

-below the installation folder of TYPO3, in which also lies the file
+below the installation folder of TYPO3, in which we also find the file

 Then, in the folder for local extensions